chrisdetmering/Human-API-Integration/README.md

 node -v
 ```

-You should see a Node version show up (the newer version):
+You should see a Node version show up (version will be different):

 ![node-v](images/node-v.png)